tkerby/flipperzero-firmware-wPlugins/README.md

 and added RTOS and a serial communication protocol.

-I also used this uart_demo and skeleton_app from jamisonderek to make the app:
+I also used this uart_demo and skeleton_app from [Derek Jamison](https://github.com/jamisonderek) to make the app:

 https://github.com/jamisonderek/flipper-zero-tutorials/tree/main/ui/skeleton_app